 Small transport companies want to go electric.
 However, financing vehicles is challenging, grid congestion is almost insoluble for individual companies, and charging infrastructure is expensive.
 They also have a structural cost disadvantage.
 So, should we?

-From the standpoint of challenging, ambitious climate goals, aren’t we better off going with the big transportation companies and shippers with large distribution centers?
+From the standpoint of challenging and ambitious climate goals, aren’t we better off partnering with the large transportation companies and shippers that have extensive distribution centers?
 Can we not achieve 80% of the climate goals for road transport with 20% of the effort?

 Should the small transport entrepreneurs then disappear with a cold clean-up?
 Government support offers temporary relief.
 But is that support a ‘no regret’ measure?
 The cost of electricity is structurally too high for small entrepreneurs who want to manage it themselves.